 ____ Is attached to this Interconnection Request

-____ Will be provided at a later date in accordance with this LGIP
+____ Will be provided at a later date prior to commencement of the Serial System Impact Study or Phase I of the Definitive Interconnection System Impact Study in accordance with this LGIP

+____ Interconnection Customer may provide a deposit equal to $20,000 plus $500/MW in lieu of Site Control to enter Phase 1 of the Definitive Interconnection Study Process.
+A deposit in lieu of Site Control is not accepted for later Phases of the study process.

-8. This Interconnection Request shall be submitted to the representative indicated below:
+11. This Interconnection Request shall be submitted to the representative indicated below: